syntax-tree/.github/contributing.md

 ## Submitting an issue

-* The issue tracker is for issues.
+* the issue tracker is for issues.
   See [`support.md`][support] on how to get help.
-* Search the issue tracker (including closed issues) before opening a new issue
+* search the issue tracker (including closed issues) before opening a new issue
-* Ensure you’re using the latest version of projects
+* ensure you’re using the latest version of projects
-* Use a clear and descriptive title
+* use a clear and descriptive title
-* Include as much information as possible: steps to reproduce the issue, error message, version, operating system, etcetera
+* include as much information as possible: steps to reproduce the issue, error message, version, operating system, etcetera
-* The more time you put into an issue, the more we will
+* the more time you put into an issue, the more we will
-* The best issue report is a [failing test][unit-test] proving it
+* the best issue report is a [failing test][unit-test] proving it

 ## Submitting a pull request

-* Non-trivial changes are often best discussed in an issue first, to prevent you from doing unnecessary work
+* non-trivial changes are often best discussed in an issue first, to prevent you from doing unnecessary work
-* For ambitious tasks, you should try to get your work in front of the community for feedback as soon as possible
+* for ambitious tasks,
+  you should try to get your work in front of the community for feedback as soon as possible
-* New features should be accompanied with tests and documentation
+* new features should be accompanied with tests and documentation
-* Don’t include unrelated changes
+* don’t include unrelated changes
-* Lint and test before submitting code by running `$ npm test`
+* lint and test before submitting code by running `$ npm test`
-* Write a convincing description of why we should land your pull request: it’s your job to convince us
+* write a convincing description of why we should land your pull request: it’s your job to convince us

 ## Resources